 Teachers and TA access training through the Our Lady of Lourdes Catholic Multi Academy Trust, attend moderation for writing and maths to compare and learn from others.
-Training was also attended for the use of Star Assessments and how to reap full benefit of the data they produce for our pupils.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England